About My Work

 2009 Cambridge School of Art exhibition at Anglia Ruskin University of a series of small sculptural works

-2009 “The Cosmos of the Wide Open” Site Specific exhibition in the grounds of the Institute of Astronomy University of Cambridge with the assistance of David Wake
+2009 “The Cosmos of the Wide Open” Site Specific exhibition in the grounds of the Institute of Astronomy University of Cambridge with thanks for the assistance of David Wake

 2008 Exhibition at Ruskin Gallery in Cambridge of ‘Arts’

 2007 “Fairy Doors” Site Specific Sculpture Exhibition at Hinchingbrooke Park, Huntingdon